dixie-chick/stock-analysis/README.md

 ## Can a Visual Basic Macro be refactored for increased efficiency?
     - This stock analysis through VBA provides a snapshot of performance across 12 stocks during 2017 and 2018 to make an informative decision  of a sound long term investment.
     - First a code was created to run a value analysis on DQ stock

-    Sub DQAnalysis()

-    Worksheets("DQ Analysis").Activate

-    Range("A1").Value = "DAQO (Ticker: DQ)"
+    - Next the code was reused, now focusing on All Stocks

-    - Next a code initialized an index to loop through the tickers '1a) Create a ticker Index
+    - Then a code initialized an index to loop through 12 tickers
+    -   Within this loop, ticker starting and ending prices were assigned based off of the Ticker Index
+    - Finally, the anaylsis runs evaluating performance across the stock array for 2017 & 2018

+    '1a) Create a ticker Index

     tickerIndex = 0